eigerco/polka-storage/storage/mater/BENCHMARK.md

 ### Results

-Tested on the machine with `Ryzen 9 5950X` and `64GB DDR4`.
+The benchmarks below use Median times after 100 runs.
+The duplication percentages show the proportion of duplicated content in the file.
+The benchmarks were performed on a machine with a `Ryzen 9 5950X` processor and `64GB DDR4` memory.

 #### read

-Benchmark checks what is the time needed to fully read a content buffer into the `BlockStore`
+Benchmark checks what is the time needed to fully read a content buffer into the `BlockStore`.

 | Size / Duplication | 0%        | 10%       | 20%       | 40%       | 80%       |
 | ------------------ | --------- | --------- | --------- | --------- | --------- |